Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/02-adv-openquery-xml.md

 ### Using XML

-Let's pretend we've got a hundred accounts in a temp table `#accountNo`.
+Let's pretend we've got a hundred accounts in `#accountNo`.
 In the first step, we express `#accountNo` as an XML string.

 ```sql